ZJUVAI/Newclid/docs/manual/problem_databases/examples.rst

       - Yes
     * - imo_2004_p1
       -
-      -
+      - The statement of problem 1 from the IMO 2004 exam, added the auxiliary points prescribed by the LLM as mentioned in the original paper.
+This problem was brought to the examples so we had a "bigger" problem to test the engine against, with more complexity.
+This problem is also discussed in the original paper as one that could be generalized by AlphaGeometry.
-      -
+      - Yes
-      -
+      - Yes
     * - imo_2004_p1_generalized
       -
-      -
+      - This is the statement of imo_2004_p1 with the generalization of point O as proposed in the original AlphaGeometry paper.
+This generalization should allow for the solution to be found only in a fraction of the sample space allowed for O, and to investigate this phenomenon better we created the simpler not_always_good problem below.
       -
-      -
+      - Yes
     * - not_always_good
       -
       - A smaller version of the problem imo_2004_p1_generalized, for faster testing, that is not true for all choices of the free point O. It revealed that the building routine for problems will check the goal, erase the construction in case it is not met, and try new random attributions until finding a good one.
-This could result into an infinite loop, so we introduced a limit to the number of trials.
+This could result in an infinite loop, so we introduced a limit to the number of trials.
       -
       - Yes
     * - r29_only